-ACADEMIC ELIGIBILITY REQUIREMENTS FOR PARTICIPATION IN EXTRACURRICULAR ACTIVITIES All high schools shall be members of the Florida High School Athletic Association (FHSAA) and shall be governed by the bylaws of that organization.
-These schools shall also follow the requirements for all extracurricular activities as prescribed by Florida law.
-For further details, refer to the FHSAA Handbook and the Florida Statutes. [§§1003.43(1) and 1006.15, Florida Statutes]
+ACADEMIC ELIGIBILITY REQUIREMENTS FOR PARTICIPATION IN EXTRACURRICULAR ACTIVITIES

+Each secondary school within the SCSD is a member of the Florida High School Athletic Association (FHSAA).
+As such, all eligibility determinations are made based on the rules, policies, and procedures set forth and governed by the FHSAA.
+All determinations shall be made at the school level by the principal and/or designee.
+For further details, refer to the FHSAA Handbook and the Florida Statutes. (§1006.15, Florida Statues)